tomaskovacik/arduino/libraries/F-6188/README.md

 }

 void loop(){
-BT.getNextEventFromBT(); //should be call periodically, to get notifications from module, for example if someone calling...
+//should be call periodically, to get notifications from module, for example if someone calling...
+BT.getNextEventFromBT();
 }
 ```

 for more examples look ate examples/F-6188/F-6188.ino

-# supported functions #
+# supported functions

 <p style='color:red'>begin(uint32_t baudrate)</p> - parameter baudrate is communication speed between MCU and arduino, default 9600